haydenwalker980/dtel/docs/Customer-Support-Guide.md

 If you're tying to help someone out or want to tell them something, and you can't/don't want to call someone + they dont have a mailbox set up, you can use `>broadcast <numbe/channel id> <message>` to send them a message.
 Only use this for CS purposes.

 ## Busyness
-We use a system of a user being "busy" when they use certain comamnds to avoid conflicts.
+We use a system of a user being "busy" when they use certain commands to avoid conflicts.
 Usually a user becomes un-busy when the command is "done".
 However, sometimes a user gets stuck like this.
 You can run `>unbusy <user id/mention>` to free them up.
 If commands still don't work for them, contact a boss.